appreciated/designer-for-flow/README.md

   <h1>Designer for Flow</h1>
 </p>

-This is a Application which allows to create and edit existing Java Classes which make using of the Vaadin Platform.
+This is a Application which allows the user to create and edit existing Java Classes which use the Vaadin Platform.

 # Building